dojo/docs/dojo/NodeList-manipulate.rst

   dojo.require("dojo.NodeList-manipulate");

-  //Add a span that says Hello World after each div in the DOM
+  // Add a span that says Hello World after each div in the DOM
-  //by using the "after" method added by dojo.NodeList-manipulate dojo.query("div").after("<span>Hello World</span>");
+  // by using the "after" method added by dojo.NodeList-manipulate dojo.query("div").after("<span>Hello World</span>");

 [ Dojo 1.7 AMD ]